 The Muse sings and dances the Music of the Spheres: the Muses “guard the secret of a sacred dimension that exceeds ordinary life.
 They are like a flowing fluid, they are like water, not only because water is the principle of life, but also because water is the mind itself: still, crystal-clear water that, like a mountain lake, reflects the ideas and forms of thought, or water that ripples and churns, threatening and gloomy, in the changing whirlwind of emotions.

-The Muses are mental waters, superior and celestial waters, in which the images of the world and of being appear. … The voice of the divine maidens does not merely celebrate what has been created, but commands it and, in commanding it, adorns it: it endows it with meaning and beauty.
+The Muses are mental waters, superior and celestial waters, in which the images of the world and of being appear. … The voice of the divine maidens does not merely celebrate what has been created, but orders it and, in ordering it, adorns it: it endows it with meaning and beauty.
 The word is not a supplement that is added to what exists, but a power that fulfils the world and makes it be in all its splendour.
 By pronouncing and singing the things that inhabit the universe, the voice of the Muses gives them substance and value.”
 [2]

 The Muse is the Daughter of the Cosmic Mind, she is the Teacher of sound wisdom and the Mother of rebirth to higher resonances: “The feature that marks the nature of every being is a word-song with its own intonation and pitch.
 Therefore he who knows the sound-word of each thing and knows how to understand its music also possesses the fundamental knowledge to act upon reality and to modify it: the knowledge of the word is the secret power of a sound that becomes action, moving and transforming, at will, every existing datum.
 The very body of the gods is interwoven with metres and songs.
 It follows that he who has perfect mastery of that sound wisdom can, in turn, ascend to heaven: with the right rhythm and the right song, one can transform one’s transient nature and become immortal.”
 (DSM)